 With the introduction of this new law, these types of situations can be avoided.
 A judge will now be the one making the ruling on who cares for a family pet after a divorce.
 The new law will allow a judge to assign the same rights to pet-parents as they do to those with human children in divorce cases: sole or joint custody (ownership).
 Under California’s current law, family pets are considered property much like a television, a car, or any other item that is part of the marital estate.

-The new law is set to take effect on January 1, 2019.
+The new California law took effect on January 1, 2019.

 To date, Alaska and Illinois are the only other US states to have implemented pet custody laws.
 Although Canadian courts still treat pets as property rather than sentient beings, a March 2018 ruling by the Newfoundland and Labrador Court of Appeal may have opened the door to the possibility of changing that.
 In Baker v Harmina, an unmarried former couple both sought custody of their Bernedoodle, Mya.
 Two of three judges presiding on the case took a traditional view of pet ownership and awarded “full custody” to David Baker because he was the one who purchased the dog.

 The third judge, Justice Lois Hoegg, disagreed, ruling that Kelsey Harmina was Mya’s co-owner and that dogs should not be treated like other forms of property.
 “Ownership of a dog is more complicated to decide than, say, a car, or a piece of furniture,” she stated.
 “Dogs are possessive of traits normally associated with people, like personality, affection, loyalty, intelligence, the ability to communicate and follow orders, and so on.
 As such, many people are bonded with their dogs and suffer great grief when they lose them.”